Kangaroo care: Promotes breastfeeding

-According to some authorities there is a growing body of evidence that suggests that early skin-to-skin contact of mother and baby stimulates breast feeding behavior in the baby.
+According to some authorities, there is a growing body of evidence that suggests that early SSC of mother and baby stimulates breastfeeding behavior in the baby.
 Newborn infants who are immediately placed on their mother's skin have a natural instinct to latch on to the breast and start nursing, typically within one hour of being born.
-It is thought that immediate skin-to-skin contact provides a form of imprinting that makes subsequent feeding significantly easier.
-The World Health Organization reports that in addition to more successful breastfeeding, skin-to-skin contact between a mother and her newborn baby immediately after delivery also reduces crying, improves mother to infant interaction, and keeps baby warm.
+It is thought that immediate SSC provides a form of imprinting that makes subsequent feeding significantly easier.
+The WHO reports that, in addition to more successful breastfeeding, SSC between a mother and her newborn baby immediately after delivery also reduces crying, improves mother to infant interaction, and keeps baby warm.
 According to studies quoted by UNICEF, babies have been observed to naturally follow a unique process which leads to a first breastfeed.
 After birth, babies who are placed skin to skin on their mothers chest will: